 - Legal research is complicated.
 “Simple” questions can have different answers depending on the facts.
 When patrons perform their own research, they can choose which cross-references to follow and determine which factors may affect the outcome in their situation.

-- The relationship between attorneys and clients is unique.
-It is protected by attorney-client privilege, disciplinary rules, and malpractice standards.
+- The relationship between attorneys and clients is protected by attorney-client privilege, disciplinary rules, and malpractice standards.
 The attorney and client have the opportunity to meet multiple times to ensure that the attorney has all the information needed to provide complete advice and services.
 Librarians do not have the same relationship with their patrons.
 This is an important distinction, because inaccurate information or legal advice can strip people of their legal rights.